CapRevolutionary/TVex/README.md

 ## 🛡️ Disclaimer

 This tool uses your local Plex server API — make sure not to expose your token publicly.
-Always secure your server.
+Always secure your server URL 7 ID Are Stored Locally.

 ---

 ## 🧑‍💻 Author

-Made with ❤️ for Plex fans by [CapRevolutionary](https://github.com/yourusername)
+Made with ❤️ for Plex fans by [CapRevolutionary](https://github.com/CapRevolutionary)